aryanksh/nomad-mobile/README.md

 # Project Nomad
 Austin Schoster, Lucas Fox, Logan Muhlen, Thomas Turner, Ary Sharma (ChatGPT Warriors)

+# About
+The frontend of the Nomad mobile app will be created using React Native.
+Firebase may be used as the backend.

 ## Get started
 1. Clone the repo
 2. Install dependencies